A note from the author, five years later:

 Please let me know if you need more examples or further clarification.

 When a King is in the First position, It takes precedence over the suit combination and is pronounced “H.” When a King is in the second position, it is silent, regardless of what the first card is.
-That means that all combinations XxKx are single syllable words, and as always, face cards take precedence when applicable.
+As always, a face card in the first position takes precedence.

 “K♣Q♦” may be “Harp”